 DCF Fair Value Target:

 Below please find a table outlining a discounted cash flow forecast for GM, in which we model out valuation assuming a variety of terminal growth rates.
-To summarize, we found that General Motors Co ranked in the 31th percentile in terms of potential gain offered.
-We should note, though, that the most conservative analysis suggests this stock will yield negative results -- and thus may be a potential short opportunity.
+To summarize, we found that General Motors Co ranked in the 30th percentile in terms of potential gain offered.
+We should note, though, that all scenearios modelled for this stock suggest it is overvalued.
 In terms of the factors that were most noteworthy in this DCF analysis for GM, they are:

-27% of the company's capital comes from equity, which is greater than only 11.16% of stocks in our cash flow based forecasting set.
+28% of the company's capital comes from equity, which is greater than merely 11.98% of stocks in our cash flow based forecasting set.

 Terminal Growth Rate in Free Cash Flow